HeardLibrary/digital-scholarship/manage/control/github/projects.md

 [previous page: branching and the shared repository model](../branch/)

+**Note:** as of 2021-01-26, teams can now have private repositories.
+However, there are still other restrictions on teams in unpaid accounts, such as inability to protect branches.

 # Managing Projects with GitHub

 In addition to the tools that allow GitHub to carry out its core functions (commits, branching, pull requests, forking), GitHub has a number of other tools that make it possible for organizations to plan and track the work that they are doing on document-based projects.
 On this page we'll introduce several important ones.